 Admitting my unsavory moments takes focused practice, and it doesn’t feel good.
 When I’m hesitating to do it, I remind myself that the notebook isn’t going to write me off as a human being for admitting this stuff.

 2. It helps me develop my compassion skills.
 I think most characteristics, including the ones we think of as innate, have a skill component that we can improve.
-Writing about my least commendable emotions and behaviors helps me identify later with other people who I think are struggling with those same emotions or behaviors.
+Writing about my least commendable emotions and behaviors helps me empathize later with other people who I think are struggling with those same emotions or behaviors.

 Step 2: Write down the things I could have done differently.